junxit/us-congress-bills-114/metadata.md

 - 2016-05-03 — Placed on the House Calendar, Calendar No. 111.
 - 2016-05-03 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-534.
 - 2016-05-03 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-534.
+- 2016-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-05-10 — Considered as unfinished business. (consideration: CR H2192-2193)
+- 2016-05-10 — Considered under suspension of the rules. (consideration: CR H2172-2173)
+- 2016-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4957.
+- 2016-05-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-10 — Mr. Curbelo (FL) moved to suspend the rules and pass the bill.
+- 2016-05-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 180). (text: CR H2172)
+- 2016-05-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 180).(text: CR H2172)